RickyXu9966/esl-ls/README.md

 - **Go-to-Definition:** Allows quick navigation to the definition of variables and functions.
 - **Hover:** Displays detailed type information and function signatures when hovering over variables or functions.
 - **Code Completion:** Suggests keywords, functions, and parameters while typing.

-## Future Work

-Plans include integrating more advanced features such as static type-checking and improved performance optimizations.